VinalKrush/kback/README.md

    The script requires root privileges to run.
 Ensure you execute it with sudo or as the root user.

 2. **Symbolic Links:**
    The script automatically skips symbolic links during the backup process.
+(I have it do this because symlinks cannot be added to archives as it will return with an error)

 3. **Permissions:**
    The created archive will have read and write permissions for all users (rw-rw-rw-).